Jahoda/jecas-v2/content/posts/materializovane-pohledy.md

 FROM orders
 GROUP BY customer_id;

--- Pravidelná aktualizace pomocí EVENT
+-- Pravidelná aktualisace pomocí EVENT
 CREATE EVENT refresh_orders_summary
 ON SCHEDULE EVERY 1 HOUR
 DO